top of page

 Therapy Is Always an Option

-If you’re feeling overwhelmed or anxious, therapy can be a valuable tool to gain perspective and learn new coping strategies.
+If you’re feeling overwhelmed or anxious, therapy can be a valuable tool.
+It helps you gain perspective and learn new coping strategies.
 Talking to someone who understands can make a world of difference.

 You don’t have to wait until things get “bad enough” to ask for help.